edwardb05/Polymarket-trade/readme.md

 ## Backtesting

-To test the strategy, I funded the bot with $25 and monitored just under 1,000 trades.
+To test the strategy, I funded the bot with $25 and monitored just over 750 trades.
 The backtesting section goes into more detail on its performance, the issues encountered, and the improvements that could be made to the model.